Water-Melon/Melon/docs/en/hash.md

 The hash table supports automatic expansion of the bucket length according to the number of elements, but it is recommended to treat this option with caution, because the expansion of the bucket length will accompany the node migration, which will cause corresponding calculation and time overhead, so use it with caution.

 The bucket length of the hash table is recommended to be a prime number, because taking the modulo of the prime number will relatively evenly drop the elements into different buckets, preventing some bucket lists from being too long.

-The `cache` option will cache all bucket list structures, please note that it is all.
-Therefore, please consider carefully whether you need to enable this option.
-Caching is good for performance, but there is also a memory overhead.

 Return value: if successful, return the hash table structure pointer, otherwise `NULL`